tests-always-included/metalsmith-ancestry/README.md

 ### Sorting Functions

 On the `ancestory` function are some sorting properties.
+They are mostly exposed for easy testing but you are welcome to use them.

 **`sortFunction = ancestry.sortByProperty(name)`**